lorindi/React-Native-Learning-Journey/learning-journal.md

 - Some styles looked misaligned when switching between Android and iOS preview
 - Handling scroll behavior to avoid overscroll bounce on iOS
 - Understanding when to use ScrollView vs FlatList for lists
+- Understanding the structure of FlatList’s props
+- Figuring out how renderItem function works
+- Remembering to wrap list item inside itemData.item
+- Making sure each item has a unique key
+- Deciding when to use FlatList vs ScrollView
+- Handling empty input (adding empty goals by mistake)

 ### Solutions
 - Reviewed documentation to confirm event names in React Native (onChangeText)